Main Pond Treated for Blue-Green Algae

 Hydro-raking got off to its earliest-ever start (April 1) with its largest-ever number of participants (seventeen).
 A torrential rainstorm interrupted the work for a day, but the operator got right back on schedule, putting in full days on Saturday and Sunday.
 He finished up on April 8.
 For more details and a picture, click here.

 As a mild winter - featuring little snow and almost no ice on the Pond - came to an end, refilling the Pond got a jump-start in early March.
 With the help of wetter-than-usual weather, the Dam's iconic waterfall was restored as of March 11.
+The final stoplog was inserted on May 13.
 For more details and a picture, click here.

 The Wandering Bear Who Visited Foster's Pond: An Obituary